 Derm DMs: Can My Facial Roller Cause Acne?

-To clean the roller, Dr. Zeichner recommends to wipe it clean using a microfiber cloth.
-For a deeper clean, dip the roller in warm, soapy water before wiping it off and letting it air dry.
+To clean the roller, Dr. Zeichner recommends wiping it off using a microfiber cloth.
+For a deeper clean, dip the roller in warm, soapy water before wiping it off and let it air dry.

 How to Use a Facial Roller Without Causing Acne

 Start by cleansing your face with a gentle formula.
 Once your skin is clean, you can use your facial roller (we like to keep it in the refrigerator for a cooling effect) on bare skin or over a sheet mask, serum or cream.
 If you are going to use it with a product, choose a non-comedogenic formula to help prevent your roller session from clogging your pores.